The Pirate Bay: History

 The Pirate Bay was established on 15 September 2003 by the Swedish anti-copyright organisation Piratbyrån (lit.
 'The Piracy Bureau'); it has been run as a separate organisation since October 2004.
 The Pirate Bay was first run by Fredrik Neij and Gottfrid Svartholm with Peter Sunde as the spokesperson; the founders are known by their nicknames "TiAMO", "anakata" and "brokep", respectively.
-They have both been accused of "assisting in making copyrighted content available" by the Motion Picture Association of America.
+They have been accused of "assisting in making copyrighted content available" by the Motion Picture Association of America.
 On 31 May 2006, the website's servers in Stockholm were raided and seized by Swedish police, leading to three days of downtime.
 The Pirate Bay claims to be a non-profit entity based in Seychelles; however, this is disputed.

 The Pirate Bay has been involved in a number of lawsuits, both as plaintiff and as defendant.
 On 17 April 2009 the founders and Carl Lundström were found guilty of assistance to copyright infringement and sentenced to one year in prison and payment of a fine of 30 million Swedish kronor (approximately US$4.2 million, £2.8 million sterling, or €3.1 million), after a trial of nine days.
 The defendants appealed the verdict and accused the judge of giving in to political pressure.
 On 26 November 2010, a Swedish appeals court upheld the verdict, decreasing the original prison terms but increasing the fine to 46 million kronor.
 On 17 May 2010, because of an injunction against their bandwidth provider, the site was taken offline.
 Access to the website was later restored with a message making fun of the injunction on their front page.
 On 23 June 2010, the group Piratbyrån disbanded due to the death of Ibi Kopimi Botani, a prominent member and co-founder of the group.